 Alternate History AuthorsMichael FitzGerald Michael FitzGerald is an author living in London, UK.
-He has written eight previously published books and his first novel is coming out towards the end of this year.
+He has written eight previously published books.

 His previous publications include "Alien Arrival," "The Nazi Occult War," "American Destiny," "Ragged London," "The Making of Modern Streatham," "Hitler's Occult War" and "Storm Troopers of Satan."

 He is primarily known as a writer on the Third Reich and that side of his writing comes out with his first novel, "Payback", which was published in late 2016.
 Peter Friedrich Peter Friedrich is a German author of Alternate History Books.
 He was born on 24 September 1957.
 From early childhood, he has been interested in warships and airplanes which led to a lifelong passion regarding history, politics, literature, fantasy and science fiction.
 He is also a successful business consultant with several Ebooks on business tips and tricks.

 But his great passion are alternative history books.
 Newest is the Novel "Seelöwe, the landing in England on July 21st 1940", launched on 24th of December 2016 and the short story 'London has fallen' which is in the same timeline.
 He has also written several other non alternative short stories that are available on Amazon.